Karl-Horning/blackboard-learn-apis-postman-collection/README.md

 ---

-## ✅ Purpose
+## 🤓 Overview

-This collection is designed to simplify development and testing against the Blackboard Learn APIs using Postman.
-It supports common tasks including authentication, course and user operations, and API chaining with environment variables.
+A Postman collection for working with the Blackboard Learn REST APIs, as documented on [Anthology's Developer Portal](https://developer.blackboard.com/portal/displayApi).
+It includes endpoints for authentication, user and course management, content access, and more.

 ---